The Best Meal Replacement Shakes Right Now

 Orgain organic strawberries and cream: For those who really want some of the sweet stuff

-Ready to Drink organic vegan superfood soup beet & cabbage with cumin: For people who will miss veggies... and know what cumin is
+Ready to Drink organic vegan superfood soup beet & cabbage with cumin: For people who will miss veggies

 This one is a little bit different, admittedly.
-And it really brand itself as more of a "mobile soup" than a full-blown meal replacement.
-But in lieu of getting into a Seinfeld-esque debate about whether soup is really a meal or not, let's just concentrate on what we have here: it tastes like a veritable garden salad -- mixed with coconut water -- is packed into these little cartons.
+And it really brands itself as more of a "mobile soup" than a full-blown meal replacement.
+But in lieu of getting into a Seinfeld-esque debate about whether soup is really a meal or not, let's just concentrate on what we have here: It tastes like a veritable garden salad, mixed with coconut water, and is packed into these little cartons.
 It's got a citrus-y, smoky aftertaste (thanks cumin!) that is actually pretty enjoyable.
 And while they claim you can drink it either chilled or room temperature, I'd definitely recommend putting it in the fridge for a bit before drinking.
 When it's a little bit cold, it is super-refreshing.

 Keto Chow salted caramel: The one for those who want to focus on a keto diet, without sacrificing taste

 If you're already on a ketogenic diet, you can still dig into the meal replacement game with Keto Chow.
 Though it sounds like a futuristic dog food, it's actually a weirdly tasty (especially the salted caramel!) option to substitute a meal or two per day on your keto-centric diet.
 In fact, it's so easy, filling, and full of protein, electrolytes, and minerals (you know, some of the things you need to live), using it daily might be one of the simplest ways to dive mouth-first into a full-blown keto diet.
 My pro tip here is to use avocado oil in lieu of a cream or milk, as it seems to just gel better.
 Plus, if you are already on a keto diet and drinking a meal replacement shake for lunch, you might as well go full millennial here.